sarangzcloud/coap/README.md

 CoAP is essentially a one-to-one protocol very similar to the HTTP protocol.
 Moreover, MQTT is an event-oriented protocol while CoAP is more suitable for state transfer.

+We have to procure Azure L4 LB - UDP  or AWS NLB UDP  for setting up endpoints for CoAP setup.

 Rest Coap Proxy <--> Coap Server <--> In-house devices